Miguel-hrvs/jailbreak-11/README.md

 - Linux
   - A VM running Linux may not work

+## Build instructions
+- Install cargo on your linux distro
+- Download the repo as .zip and unpack it
+- Go with your linux terminal to the unpacked folder
+- write: cargo rustc

 ## Setup

 You need to connect the PS4 and the computer with an Ethernet cable **without** any Ethernet switch in the middle.